 Virginia American Water is proud to be your local water service provider, and I am pleased to share with you good news about the quality of your drinking water.
-Each year, we provide you with our Annual Water Quality Report - and like so many years prior - we continue to supply water that meets or surpasses all state and federal water quality regulations for about a penny per gallon-an exceptional value.
+Each year, we provide you with

 This is no small task.
 Quite a lot goes into bringing that water to your home.
 The miles of pipeline hidden below the ground.
 The facilities that draw water from the source.
 The plant where it's treated and tested.
 Our treatment plant operators, water quality experts, engineers, and maintenance crews working around the clock to make sure that water is always there when you need it.
-Delivering high-quality, reliable water service to your tap around the clock also requires significant investment in our water infrastructure to upgrade aging facilities.
-In 2014 alone, we invested \$14.2 million in water system improvements statewide.
+Delivering highquality, reliable water service to your tap around the clock also requires significant investment in our water infrastructure to upgrade aging facilities.
+In 2015 alone, we invested \$16.1 million in water system improvements statewide.